kevinmilner/cybershake-analysis/study_19_3_rsqsim_rot_2585/rotated_ruptures_m6p6_vert_ss_surface/README.md

 We take &phi;<sub>P2P</sub> to be the standard deviation of all residuals across each combination of Rupture, Rupture Strike.
 We also compute the total standard deviation across all residuals from all sites.
 This total value is reported as **ALL SITES** and in summary plots/tables.

+We also compute distance-independent &phi;<sub>P2P</sub>, which is computed as the standard deviation of all residuals across all distances.
+Each residual is still computed relative to the log-median ground motion at it's distance.

 Here is an exmample with 5 rotations, which would be repeated for each combination of [Rupture, Rupture Strike].
 The site is shown with a blue square, and initially oriented rupture in bold with its hypocenter as a red star and centroid a green circle.
 Rotations of that rupture are in gray:

 ![Example](resources/example_path.png)